Myths about automation

 Sometimes, merchants express concern about automating support.
 They’re afraid of stiff, unhelpful experiences for their customers.
 (And for good reason: Your customers deserve better than getting trapped in chatbot hell.)

-Also, when we discuss the Automation Add-on, some merchants get concerned about adding a chat widget (where many Automation features live) to their site.
+Also, when we discuss Automate, some merchants get concerned about adding Chat (where many Automation features live) to their site.

 Here are some of the common myths about automation (and what concerned merchants should know):